kidlj/awei/_wiki/wills.md

 ### 2025.07.29

-Practices that don't contribute to intuition are ineffective.
+Knowledges that don't contribute to intuitions are useless,
-Knowledges that don't contribute to insights are useless.
+Practices that don't contribute to insights are ineffective.

 ### 2025.07.15